srivastavanandani190-lang/DSA-C-/README.md

 ---

 ## 📘 About This Repository

-This repo contains everything I learn while mastering
 ### **⚡ Data Structures and Algorithms using C++ ⚡**
+This repo contains everything I learn while mastering C++ DSA.
 Structured, clean, beginner-friendly + interview-oriented.

 ---